 The growth in demand for housing in accessible locations in and around the central city has important implications for employment land.
 Residential development is typically the most profitable redevelopment proposition on land that is zoned commercial and mixed use.
 This has been the case in Yarra with the majority of recent developments on mixed use zoned land being predominantly or entirely residential.

 Under these market conditions residential uses ‘outbid’ all other uses.
-Land owners seeking returns are likely to pursue residential conversion or sell to residential developers (who will be the highest bidders), displacing existing employment uses. here residential uses are not permitted zoning restrictions there pressure for residential conversion.
+Land owners seeking optimal returns are likely to pursue residential conversion or sell to residential developers (who will likely be the highest bidders), displacing existing employment uses.
+Even in areas where residential uses are not permitted due to zoning restrictions, there is often still significant pressure for residential conversion.

 There are benefits to accommodating additional housing in established urban areas with good access to employment, transport and services.
-Additional housing in and near activity centres increases retail expenditure and can act as a catalyst for new .
-It also good access public and active transport .
+Additional housing in and near activity centres increases retail expenditure and can act as a catalyst for new economic activity.
+It also provides opportunities for people to live in locations with good access public and active transport infrastructure.

-include the displacement of existing economic activity and indirect pressures for displacement due to conflicts between housing and employment uses.
+The downside of this residential development includes the displacement of existing economic activity and indirect pressures for displacement due to conflicts between housing and employment uses.
 Employment precincts that are outside activity centres can provide a diversity of employment floor space types, accommodating a variety of employment uses.
 They can also provide a reserve of land for the growth and expansion of employment activity through redevelopment to higher intensity uses.